sanishamr/ASSURITYAPI_TEST/README.md

 ## How to Run
 1. Install Node.js from https://nodejs.org
-2. Open a terminal and navigate to this project folder
+2. Open a terminal and navigate to this project folder.
 3. Run the test using below command: node filename.js --> node apitest.js